vlazed/model-sniper/README.md

 - Model picking, which either appends the selected entity's model to the list, or appends a collection of entities together
   - Also supports getting bonemerged models
   - Includes settings for visualizing or modifying the search volume
-- Additional ability to filter out model path duplicates or spawn them together
-- TODO: Spawning patterns (rectangle, ellipse, or different shapes) and filters (only spawn ragdolls or effect/physics props)
+- Filters to prevent from appending to list or spawning:
+  - Duplicates
+  - Ragdolls
+  - Effect/Physics props
+  - Players
+- Spawning patterns (point, rectangle, circle)
+  - Includes settings to preview patterns before spawning

 ### Rational